(Law Enforcement and Protection)

 Find out more about Police Sciences training that includes:

-- All the books and learning aids you
+- All the books and study materials you

 Perspective students should note that completion of this program does not automatically satisfy the admission requirements in a public or private police or security force.
 Admissions requirements vary from one force to another.
 Students are advised to check with their public/private security forces to determine what additional training, if any, they will need in order to satisfy admissions requirements.